ryanlanciaux/ryanlanciaux.github.com/content/blog/2019-09-20-mise-en-place-for-frontend-development/index.md

 ## Wrapping up

-While there are thousands of opinions on great ways to develop applications, I've found applying a mise en place philosophy to be very helpful increase quality, consitency, and ultimately productivity while building frontend applications.
+While there are thousands of opinions on great ways to develop applications, I've found that applying a mise en place philosophy increases quality, consitency, and ultimately productivity while building frontend applications.

 > I think if we just became a little bit more organized, used a little bit more mise-en-place, understood what we really need and only do what we really need, I think we'll have more time